ConstructionPlacements

 Electrical Systems in MEP Engineering

-Electrical systems in high-rise construction require sophisticated routing strategies for conduits and wiring.
-Unlike mechanical systems, electrical circuits offer greater routing flexibility due to their compact space requirements and ability to navigate around obstacles.
+Electrical systems in construction require sophisticated design and routing strategies, particularly in high-rise buildings where conduit and wiring pathways must navigate complex structural elements.
+Unlike mechanical systems with large ductwork, electrical circuits offer greater routing flexibility due to their compact space requirements.

 Key Electrical System Components: